2616 Nixon Road

 pictures and bibliography

-typed rough-draft of report – look at rubric as
+typed rough-draft of report – look at checklist as

 your guidelines for the paper